vsraptor/evo/README.md

 guarantees that parents with lower fitness will be picked (pool is sorted higher --> lower fitness).

-Multiplying rand * rand, will on average pick number closer to 1 rather than 0 i.e. because pool is SORTED h-to-l, lower fittness wins.
+Multiplying (rand * rand), will on average pick number closer to 1 rather than 0 i.e. because pool is SORTED h-to-l, lower fittness wins.